VEkh/hottspot-taobot/cpp/sandbox/doc/performance-1.md

 * There was a strong bull trend for most assets, but the algorithm also rode more turbulent price movements well.
-* The increased loss threshold DEFINITELY helped avoid excessively long loss streaks during consolication periods.
+* The increased loss threshold DEFINITELY helped avoid excessively long loss streaks during consolidation periods.
 The longest loss streaks were GOOG (5) and TSLA (4)
 * The reduced take profit threshold was enough to secure profits.
 It couldn't secure a bear trend profit, but it was still good.
 * This is the fourth consecutive day with a max greater than 4%.
 I still have